Gcina Zondi - Chief Executive

 She completed her articles at Deloitte, after which she joined SABMiller where she worked in various roles including Financial Planner, Acting Credit Manager and Project Accountant.
 She was previously a Commercial Accountant at RCL Foods in the Consumer Division.

 Thabang served on the Board of African Women Chartered Accountants (AWCA) Forum.
 She also served on the SAICA Eastern Region Council in her capacity as chairperson of the AWCA in KwaZulu-Natal.
-In 2015, Thabang was selected as part of the Graduate Program in International Political Economy and Development where she obtained an Advanced Certificate in Emerging Markets and Country risk in analysis from Fordham University in New York City.
+In 2015, Thabang was selected as part of the Graduate Program in International Political Economy and Development where she obtained an Advanced Certificate in Emerging Markets and Country Risk analysis from Fordham University in New York City.
 In 2014 she obtained a Certificate in Board Leadership: Women Leading Africa from Duke University conducted in Johannesburg South Africa.

 JB Magwaza - Non-Executive Chairman